 Platforms: PC, (Windows), PlayStation 3, Xbox 360, PlayStation 4, Xbox One

-If you have played any other Devil May Cry games then you’re going to be quite familiar with the fifth game of the series.
-DMC: Devil May Cry is set in an alternate reality in the Devil May Cry series.
-It shows you how things led to the clash of the nephilim twins in an epic hack & slash game that can make you fall in love with the series even if you weren’t a big fan of it before.
+If you’ve played any other Devil May Cry games then you’re going to be quite familiar this one.
+However, there’s one key difference.
+DMC: Devil May Cry is set in an alternate reality to the rest of the series.
+It shows you how things led to the clash of the Nephilim twins in an adventure that can make you fall in love with the series even if you weren’t a big fan of it before.

 The game starts with an order to kill Dante before the player is thrust into the first level where the game shows you the controls and a few combos.
 The truth is that I can’t say more without adding a spoiler alert and that’s why the only thing I can say is that Dante has no memory of his childhood and his family and while you progress to the first couple of levels of the game you help him recover his past.
 Like in the rest of the DMC games you progress through the story which reveals more and more after each level you pass and to be honest the story of this game is quite addicting.
 One moment that really got me was when I saw Dante hugging Vergil.
 Yes you read it right, Dante was hugging Vergil and they were actually a happy family, fighting together to save the world.

 As always in the end you have this epic boss to fight but this time things take a small turn.
 Let me just say that you’re not really done when you think you are.
 You have 20 levels to go through which you can repeat in any difficulty you want and after you finish the game in a difficulty the game will award you with a costume for Dante.